All posts

 Dynamic grounding relies on your organization’s data to provide contextually accurate AI outputs.
 If your data is incomplete or outdated, the effectiveness of the grounding process, and thus the accuracy of AI responses, may decline.

-Core features like audit logging and data grounding require the Salesforce Data Cloud, which comes at an additional cost.
+Core features like audit logging and data grounding require Data 360 (formerly Data Cloud), which comes at an additional cost.
 This dependency could create budgetary or integration challenges for some teams.

 6. Sandbox and Staging Limitations